George M. Bibb: Career

-Bibb was born in Prince Edward County, Virginia, graduated from Hampden–Sydney College in 1791, and later graduated from the College of William & Mary, then studied law.
-He was admitted to the bar and practiced law in Virginia and Lexington, Kentucky.
+Bibb was admitted to the bar and practiced law in Virginia and Lexington, Kentucky.
 After making a permanent move to Kentucky, Bibb was elected to the Kentucky House of Representatives in 1806, 1810, and again in 1817.
 He was appointed a judge of the Kentucky Court of Appeals in 1808 and then chief justice through 1810.

 While a wealthy man, he claimed to have faced significant financial difficulties from losses in the Panic of 1837.

 Following the death of his father, the Reverend Richard Bibb Sr., George Bibb advised his brother on how to carry out his father's instructions in his will to emancipate his slaves.
 George Bibb did so despite his personal pro-slavery views.